Exactly computable and continuous metrics on isometry classes of finite and 1-periodic sequences: Elastic metrics on spaces of isometry classes of periodic sequences

 The periodic sequences $S_2=\{0,1\}+3\Z$ and $3-S_2=\{0,2\}+3\Z$ have the same $\SDL^o=(1,2)=\SDL$.
 The periodic sequences $S_3=\{0,1,3\}+6\Z$ and $6-S_3=\{0,3,5\}+6\Z$ have $\SDL(S_3)=(1,2,3)=\SDL(6-S_3)$ and $\SDL^o(S_3)=(1,2,3)\neq (1,3,2)=\SDL^o(6-S_3)$.

 \begin{prop}[classifications of periodic sequences] For any periodic sequence $S=\{p_1,\dots,p_m\}+l\Z\subset\R$ with a minimum period $l>0$, the smallest distance lists $\SDL^o(S)$, $\SDL(S)$ are complete invariants up to translation and isometry, respectively.
-If we scale $\SDL(S)$, $\SDL^o(S)$ so that the sum of distances is 1, the \emph{normalized distance lists} $\NDL(S)$, $\NDL^o(S)$ are complete up to similarity and orientation-preserving similarity, respectively. \bs \end{prop} \begin{proof} Any translation in $\R$ preserves the cyclic order of the motif points $p_i$ and their inter-point distances $d_i=p_{i+1}-p_i$.
-Ip to translation in $\R$, the ordered distance list $(d_1,\dots,d_m)$ can change only by cyclic permutation, so $\SDL(S)$ is invariant.
+If we scale $\SDL(S)$, $\SDL^o(S)$ so that the sum of distances is 1, the \emph{normalized distance lists} $\NDL(S)$, $\NDL^o(S)$ are complete up to similarity and orientation-preserving similarity, respectively. \bs \end{prop} \begin{proof}[Proof of Proposition~\ref{prop:SDL}] Any translation in $\R$ preserves the cyclic order of the points $p_i$ and their inter-point distances $d_i=p_{i+1}-p_i$.
+Up to translation in $\R$, the ordered distance list $(d_1,\dots,d_m)$ can change only by cyclic permutation, so $\SDL(S)$ is invariant.
 Any reflection preserves all distances but reverses their order to $(d_m,d_{m-1},\dots,d_1)$ for a fixed orientation of $\R$.
+The completeness of $\SDL^o(S)$ and $\SDL(S)$ follows by reconstructing the points $p_i=\sum\limits_{j=1}^{i-1}d_j$, where the first point $p_1=0$ is at the origin, up to translation and isometry, respectively.